 1992 Launches Proyecto HEAL (Health, Empowerment, and Access for Life).
 Launches Growing Up Hispanic® network of policy centers.
 Convenes first 21st Century Community Agenda leadership meetings on health reform.
 Publishes first edition of Hispanic Health Needs Assessment: A Community Guide for Documenting Health Status and Establishing Priorities.

 1991 Publishes HIV/AIDS: The Impact on Hispanics policy brief.
-Publishes "Hispanic Sexual Behavior Implications for Research and HIV Prevention".
+Publishes "Hispanic Sexual Behavior Implications for Research and HIV/AIDS Prevention."
 Creates Hispanic Health Link, first IT online computer system for Hispanic community groups.
 Purchases permanent national headquarters in Washington, D.C.

 1990 Establishes Community HIV and AIDS Technical Assistance Network (CHATAN).
 Alliance-supported research fills bulk of first mainstream health journal devoted to Hispanic health, the American Journal of Public Health Supplement (Dec.).
 Publishes "…And Access for All" the first national survey of Medicaid and services to Hispanic communities.
 Becomes a key architect of the Disadvantaged Minority Health Improvement Act of 1990.